murugaratham/nricvalidator/readme.md

-# IDValidator
+# Nricvalidator

-Takes a string input and validates it using calculated checksum
+Takes a string input and validates it using calculated checksum based on http://www.ngiam.net/NRIC/NRIC_numbers.pdf

 ## WIP